-Based on annual counts from haulouts concentrated in the south-central region of the Sound, seal numbers have stabilized over the last 10 years (1996 - 2005) and have likely increased over the past five years (2001- 2005).
+Based on annual counts from haulouts concentrated in the south-central region of the Sound, seal numbers stabilized from 1996-2005 and likely increased between 2001-2005.
 From 1990-2005, seal numbers at sites that were not oiled decreased at a greater rate than oiled sites, indicating no localized effects of the spill.
 However, the entire spill zone was not surveyed, and trends may have been influenced by movements of seals from oiled to unoiled sites after the spill and a return to more oiled sites in recent years.
 This hypothesis has not been studied directly.

-Collective evidence from the last ten years indicates that harbor seal population numbers are stabilizing or increasing.
-Therefore, harbor seals are considered recovered from effects of the oil spill.
+Harbor seals are considered recovered due to collective evidence from the last ten years indicating that harbor seal population numbers are stabilizing or increasing.